-- (i) Secretarial Standards issued by The Institute of Company Secretaries of India as notified by Ministry of Corporate Affairs. - (ii) The Listing Agreement entered into by the Company with Stock Exchange.
+- (i) Secretarial Standards issued by The Institute of Company Secretaries of India related to Board Meetings and General Meetings together with the relaxations as given during the year under review. - (ii) The Listing Agreement entered into by the Company with Stock Exchange.